White House restores access for CNN's Acosta, ending legal fight

 In temporarily restoring Acosta’s credentials, U.S. District Judge Timothy Kelly said last Friday that the White House had failed to provide due process.
 He did not address any alleged First Amendment violations.

-In court, U.S. government lawyers said there was no First Amendment right of access to the White House and that Acosta was penalized for acting rudely at the news conference and not for his criticism of the president.
+In court, U.S. government lawyers said there was no First Amendment right of access to the White House and that Acosta was penalized for acting rudely at the news conference, not for his criticism of the president.

-Trump, who has long blasted the media, and often targeted Acosta, said on “Fox News Sunday” that the judge’s decision was “not a big deal” and that the White House would establish rules for the press.

-Reporting by Susan Heavey; Additional reporting by Mohammad Zargham and Jan Wolfe; Editing by Bill Trott and Peter Cooney
+Reporting by Susan Heavey; Additional reporting by Mohammad Zargham, Jan Wolfe and Roberta Rampton; Writing by Makini Brice; Editing by Bill Trott and Peter Cooney